Twproject integrates a really fine grained security model without bothering too much neither the user nor the administrator for setting it up.

 In order to understand Twproject’s security, there are some key points that we will explain in this chapter.

 There are two kinds of roles, “local” and “global”.
 Local roles have the scope of a project: this means that permissions work on the project where the role is set (through an assignment).
-Local roles are assigned to resources during the assignment phase; so when you assign a resource on a task as, for instance, project manager (that is a local role), you are giving the resource the set of permissions associated to the PM role.
+Local roles are assigned to resources during the assignment phase; so when you assign a resource on a project as, for instance, project manager (that is a local role), you are giving the resource the set of permissions associated to the PM role.

-In this way you will create a really fine grained security structure, but with some limitations: setting local permission will not allow, for instance, a supervisor to read every data of your project without assign her/him on every task, which would be a waste of time.
+In this way you will create a really fine grained security structure, but with some limitations: setting local permission will not allow, for instance, a supervisor to read every data of your project without assign her/him on every project, which would be a waste of time.

 This model is really refined and works well in most cases, but Twproject goes beyond that, and introduces a more sophisticated object called “area”.
 An area is a sort of “sandbox”, and almost all Twproject’ objects belong to one and exactly one area.
-Objects from different areas cannot “see” each other (with few exceptions), so for instance if you have two areas, “production” and “accounting”, you may have distinct, separate projects, roles, task types, etc. .
+Objects from different areas cannot “see” each other (with few exceptions), so for instance if you have two areas, “production” and “accounting”, you may have distinct, separate projects, roles, project types, etc. .

 Obviously having two completely separated areas may also be a problem, say for a single company, where probably some users should be cross-area.
 Twproject supports also this kind of solution, by allowing having on the same user global roles and assignments from different areas.